-Non-traditional transfer students are defined as individuals who meet all of the following criteria: Have been out of high school at least five years or whose high school class graduated at least five (5) years ago; and, have earned thirty (30) or more transferable hours of college credit.
+Non-traditional transfer students are defined as individuals who meet all of the following criteria:

+- 1. Have been out of high school at least five years or whose high school class graduated at least five (5) years ago; and, - 2.
+Have earned thirty (30) or more transferable hours of college credit, as defined in Section 4.2.1.1 of this Policy Manual.